albertito/libfiu/doc/posix.rst

 doesn't, reporting an error reading, which means a *read()* failed as expected.

-When fortune is run, every time fortune calls *read()* it has a 1% chance to fail, which selects an errno at random from the list of the ones that read() is allowed to return.
-If you want to select an specific errno, you can do it by passing its numerical value using the *-i* parameter.
+When fortune is run, every *read()* has a 1% chance to fail, selecting an *errno* at random from the list of the ones that read() is allowed to return.
+If you want to select an specific *errno*, you can do it by passing its numerical value using the *-i* parameter.

 The name of the failure points are fixed, and there is at least one for each function that libfiu supports injecting failures to.
-Not all POSIX is included, but most of the important pieces are, and it is easily extended.
+Not all POSIX functions are included, but most of the important pieces are, and it can be easily extended.
 See below for details.

 To see the list of supported functions and names, see the (automatically generated) *preload/posix/function_list* file that comes in the libfiu